EHDEN/ArachneCustomPackage/README.md

 - Results explorer: **NA**

 **Objectives:**
-The aim of this study is to demonstrate the creation of a study package that can executed in Arachne Data Node.
+The aim of this study is to demonstrate the creation of a study package that can be executed in Arachne Data Node.
 This package uses Renv to assure the same versions of all R package dependencies are used.

 ## Package Usage